 Triggers

-A Trigger is the entry point for an activation request to Kevel Audience.
-It holds the basic activation configurations, as well as the list of Destinations that should be triggered on an Activation request.
+A Trigger is the entry point for a user data activation request to Kevel Audience.
+It holds the basic activation configurations, as well as the list of User Data Destinations that should be triggered on an Activation request.

 There are three types of triggers: reactive, scheduled, and user update.